 ‘Any behavior whereby a dog unnecessarily shows intense/violent warning signs, and/or or attacks another animal or human in an attempt to protect themselves, their loved ones or their territory.’

-What Causes a German Shepherd’s Aggression?
+What Might Cause A German Shepherd’s Aggression?

 A German Shepherd’s Aggression towards other animals and humans can be caused by an endless list of things.
 But, some of the most common causes include: